-Four students involved in a protest against controversial commentator Bettina Arndt’s “Fake Rape Crisis” event, hosted by the Sydney University Liberal Club on campus last year, have been substantially cleared from the University’s misconduct processes after an independent investigation concluded “some but not all allegations were found to constitute misconduct.”
+Two students involved in a protest against controversial commentator Bettina Arndt’s “Fake Rape Crisis” event, hosted by the Sydney University Liberal Club on campus last year, will not be penalised by the University’s misconduct processes after an independent investigation concluded “some but not all allegations were found to constitute misconduct.”

 Arndt, who recently authored a book entitled “#MenToo,” first rose to infamy in student circles after her nationwide campus tour met organised resistance on various campuses ranging from La Trobe, Macquarie and the University of Sydney.

 In a statement, Acting Registrar Peter McCallum acknowledged that Arndt failed to respect the confidentiality of the University’s investigation by publicising names and photographs of protesters on social media.

 “As a result, two of the respondents were subject to offensive or grossly offensive derogatory online comment.”